 Ramona Peterson, a longtime coach who trained Linehan, reflected on her exceptional ability.
 “She was by far one of the most naturally talented kids I had coached,” Peterson told KSDK.
 “But beyond that, she was incredibly dedicated.”

-Skaters at the Webster Groves Ice Rink returned to practice Thursday night, grieving their coach while attempting to continue their training.
+Skaters at the Webster Groves Ice Rink returned to practice on the night of Feb.
+12, grieving their coach while attempting to continue their training.

 Outside the skating world, Linehan was also admired in the St. Louis restaurant scene.
 She worked as general manager at Sado, a well-regarded sushi restaurant on the Hill, and previously worked with the Yellowbelly team in the Central West End, where she started at age 21.